amygdala/amygdala.github.io/_posts/2019-05-03-automl-tables.md

 You can see the use of the `ST_SnapToGrid` function to "bucket" the lat/long data.
 (Currently, AutoML Tables doesn't support the BigQuery GIS data types, so we're converting those to text and will treat them categorically).
 We're also generating a new euclidean distance measure between pickup and dropoff using the `ST_Distance` function.

-> Note: I also experimented with including the actual pickup and dropoff lat/lng values in the new table in addition to the derived grid values, but — using three hours of training budget— these additional inputs did not help, and in fact resulted in a model with slightly lower accuracy.
+> <small>Note: I also experimented with including the actual pickup and dropoff lat/lng values in the new table in addition to the derived grid values, but — using three hours of training budget — these additional inputs did not help, and in fact resulted in a model with slightly lower accuracy.</small>

 When the query has finished running, export the results to a table in your own project, by clicking on "Save Results".